hphelion/documentation/commercial/GA1/CarrierGrade/carrier-grade-support-matrix-helion.md

 ### Software requirements for the seed cloud host  {#seed-requirements}

-The Seed Cloud Host is a computer running Ubuntu 14.04 or Debian 8.
+The KVM Host is a computer running buntu Server 14.04.2 LTS.
 The following packages are also required:

+* ntp
+* firefox
+* gedit
+* xrdp
+* xfce4
-- qemu-kvm
+* qemu-kvm
-- libvirt-bin
+* libvirt-bin
-- openvswitch-switch
+* openvswitch-switch
-- openvswitch-common
+* openvswitch-common
-- python-libvirt
+* python-libvirt
-- ntpdate
+* qemu-system-x86
+* libssl-dev
+* libffi-dev
+* git
+* python-virtualenv
+* python-dev
+* virt-manager

 Other recommendations for the seed cloud host are as follows:

-- Installing a browser to manage the undercloud or overcloud;
 - Installing a simple command line tool, such as [IPMItool](http://sourceforge.net/projects/ipmitool/), to determine the state of cloud nodes;
-- Installing a desktop emulator, such as [Virtual Machine Manager](http://virt-manager.org/), to monitor and access cloud nodes.
 - Enabling the BIOS serial console if your iLO management system supports it.
 For information on the BIOS serial console, see [Integrated Lights Out 3 Virtual Serial Port configuration and operation](http://h20565.www2.hp.com/hpsc/doc/public/display?docId=emr_na-c00263709).

 **Important:** This system might be reconfigured during the installation process so a dedicated system is recommended.
 Reconfiguration might include installing additional software packages, and changes to the network or virtualization configuration.